-Elizabeth Graves examines acetic acid development upon classic formula cyanotypes and disprove the myths about developing in vinegar.
+Elizabeth Graves examines acetic acid development upon classic formula cyanotypes and disprove the myths about developing in vinegar, using vinegar in the cyanotype developer.

 There is quite a bit of conflicting information available about the impact of acidic water upon cyanotypes during processing.
-I have read that acid helps clear cyanotypes, that it makes cyanotypes blotchy, that it improves or impairs contrast, that it can ruin a good print… I had my doubts about some of these claims, and so elected to perform some tests and decide if acids could be useful in adjusting my own cyanotype prints.
+I have read that acid helps clear cyanotypes, that it makes cyanotypes blotchy, that it improves or impairs contrast, that it can ruin a good print… I had my doubts about some of these claims, and so elected to perform some tests and decide if acids could be useful in adjusting my own cyanotype prints using vinegar in the cyanotype developer.

 “Direct experimentation is the best way to learn what works best for you with your existing working practices and tools.”